VoxeLibre/VoxeLibre/MISSING_ENGINE_FEATURES.md

 # Missing features in Minetest to recreate Minecraft features

 A side goal of the MineClone 2 project is to find any shortcomings of Minetest which make it impossible to recreate a Minecraft feature exactly.
-This file lists some of the missing features in Minetest which MineClone 2 would require.MineClone 2 would require.MineClone 2 would require.MineClone 2 would require.
+This file lists some of the missing features in Minetest which MineClone 2 would require.

 ## No workaround possible
 For these features, no easy Lua workaround could be found.